marklogic/flux/CONTRIBUTING.md

 ## Running the tests

-*You must use Java 11* or higher to run any Gradle tasks in this project, due to the inclusion of the Sonar Gradle plugin.
-The tool itself only requires Java 8, but building requires Java 11.
+*You must use Java 11 or Java 17* to run any Gradle tasks in this project.

 You can run the tests once you've followed the instructions above for loading the DVD rental dataset into Postgres and publishing a local snapshot of our Spark connector.
 Then just run: